-- Clamp the workpiece in any position. - The touch probe ascertains the workpiece misalignment by probing a surface. - The TNC 640 compensates the misalignment with a "basic rotation," which means that in the NC program the part is rotated by the measured misalignment, or the rotary table itself is turned to correct the misalignment.
+- Clamp the workpiece in any position. - The touch probe ascertains the workpiece misalignment by probing a surface. - The TNC 640 compensates the misalignment with a "basic rotation," which means that in the NC program the part is rotated by the measured misalignment, or the rotary table itself is turned to correct the misalignment. - The TNC 640 offers manual, automatic, and semiautomatic cycles for correcting misalignments in two or three dimensions

-Compensating workpiece misalignment Compensate misalignment by rotating the coordinate system or turning the table
+Compensating for workpiece misalignment by rotating the coordinate system or turning the